wlog106/DS-OOP_HW1/README.md

 - Data can be `Save` and `Load` from .txt file
 - Solid user input `validator`

+Known issue
+---
+Since every time you input a char, `render()` is called.<br>
+It would using 110 spaces to overwrite what ever is rendered last time *--110 is close to maximum possible input length.* <br>
+However, if your terminal’s width is less than 110 spaces, every time when `render()` is called, the result would look like a `\n` is output.<br>
+**The issue isn’t been solved so please make sure the width of your terminal is bigger than 110 spaces.**

 Thanks
 ---
 - *My friends' and ChatGPT's inspiring ideas*
+- *My friends' windows laptop*
 - *TAs' Q&A forum*